Freedos1/homework-1/README.md

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

 * What is the scheme/protocol? http
-* What is the host? lehman
+* What is the host? www.lehman.edu
 * What is the port number?
 80
-* What is the path? academics
+* What is the path?academics/mathematics-computer-science/index.php`
-* What are the query parameters?
+* What are the query parameters?no query parameters
-* What is the fragment?
+* What is the fragment?no fragment

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol?https
-* What is the host?
+* What is the host?/en.wikipedia.org
-* What is the port number?
+* What is the port number?80
-* What is the path?
+* What is the path?/en.wikipedia.org
-* What are the query parameters?
+* What are the query parameters?no query parameters

-* What is the fragment?
+* What is the fragment?Glyph_variants`

 ### 9. HTTPS